Finding Joy on Holy Ground

 C.S.
 Lewis

-Grief is like that too.
+Grief is like that, too.
 As I hike the trail through this valley, the trees open up more frequently to moments of light and flowers and joy, but without warning, I look around and find myself once again in the gloom of thick underbrush and beneath branches that block the sun.
 Even so, if I keep myself open, grief continues to teach me her lessons.
 Fear, courage, and bravery are on the first page of her syllabus.
 It takes a certain amount of daring to face the disorientation and uncertainty of life after a loss.
 Nothing is as it once was, and finding your bearings is difficult.
 To live without equilibrium takes strength, faith, and fortitude.

 Grief is also about becoming untethered.
 It’s about losing an identity.
 Losing a map and compass all at once – a way to orient our life.